 (source – with permission)

-I just have to say, we think Richard Scarry books are THE BEST!
+I just have to say, we think Richard Scarry books are THE BEST for teaching observation skills.

-When our oldest married, we lovingly put his well-loved Best Word Book Ever into his memory box, and I have no doubt it will be passed down one day.
+When our oldest married, I lovingly tucked his well-loved Best Word Book Ever into his memory box, and I have no doubt it will be passed down one day.

-Words, words, words!
-They define everything, and young children everywhere want to define their world.
-Richard Scarry’s Best Word Book Ever was the first of our collection.
-I have heard and read that the newer printings have reduced the number of pages, are more politically correct, and have a weaker binding, so if you may want to go for an older (gently used) printing.
+I have read that the newer printings have reduced the number of pages, are more politically correct, and have a weaker binding.
+You may want to go for an older (gently used) printing.
 Our original was a hardback 10″ x 12″ and held up to years of wear and tear.
-This is the book with which we taught our children to cherish and protect their books.

 Richard Scarry’s Hop Aboard!
 Here We Go!

 If your kids like anything that has an engine…they will love Hop Aboard!
 Here We Go!
 Richard Scarry did not slap his books together.
-He obviously spent quite a bit of time and detail on each picture, and you will appreciate his work.
-I know a bunch of children – both young and old – who appreciate him, too.
+He obviously spent quite a bit of time and detail on each picture.

 What Do People Do All Day? (full 96-pages)

-Of What Do People Do All Day?, one happy Amazon reviewer states, “FINALLY!
+When reviewing What Do People Do All Day?, one happy Amazon reviewer states, “FINALLY!
 Re-Released in all its glory.
-What a lucky chance that I searched for this book just last week, as our (abridged) copy has been much loved over the past years and saw the pre-order for the 50th anniversary releases.
 I checked and the number of pages was 96!
 I was still a bit skeptical, I hadn’t seen a full length version since my childhood (at least 25 years ago!) at the local library – but I purchased it thinking it was worth the chance.
 What a great revelation to see the stories I had not seen in years.”

 Busy, Busy World (full 96-pages)